Quick feedback after launch

 - The communication and packaging information were changed

 - The company ran an influencer campaign for damage control

-In just a very short time-span after the launch, Wonderflow was able to identify the problem.
-Gathering and analysing a few thousand records of customer feedback.
-Preventing the company from spending more on advertising or canceling this highly innovative product.
+In just a very short time-span after the launch, Wonderflow was able to identify the problem and support the development of solutions.
+Through gathering and analysing hundreds of records of customer feedback our work had an immediate impact on the client’s bottom line, preventing the company from spending more on advertising or even canceling this highly innovative product.

 Get in touch

 Want to know how you can become customer-centric just like our other clients?
 Get in touch right now and we’ll get back to you.